wonscha/contact-manager/README.md

 - Run development server

-  - To run development server:
+  - To run development server, from the base directory:

   ```sh
   make dev-server